Did I Make A Difference?

 Corey Navarre attempted to ride Hard Candy during the 2004 RBR Atlanta Classic at the Georgia Dome on February 7, 2004.
 [NIKON D100, Sigma 70-200mm F2.8 EX APO IF HSM, Mode = Manual, ISO 1600, 1/350, ƒ/2.8, (35mm = 300)]

 Most of my career has been documenting first-world issues.
 However, throughout my career, especially the last ten years, I have spent more time in the Third World writing their problems.
-I am using the term “Third World” as shorthand for poor or developing nations.
+I use the term “Third World” as shorthand for poor or developing nations.

 My first trip to Africa was in 2005.
 For the first time, I saw how used liquor bottles were repurposed for many things.
-One is using them to sell petro by the side of the road.
-There were few gas stations, so business people would fill bottles and then resale them on the side of the road.
+One was selling Petro by the side of the road.
+There were few gas stations, so business people would fill bottles and then resell them on the side of the road.

 Kamele Alphonse Hema is the pastor of the CMA church in Dakora.
 His wife’s name is Clarisse.
 David and Tami Wood interviewed him at his home.
 [NIKON D2X, Sigma 18-50mm F2.8 EX DC, Mode = Aperture Priority, ISO 100, 1/60, ƒ/4.5, (35mm = 30)]

-I saw firsthand how people survived with no electricity and no cupboards full of food like we have here at my home in Georgia.
+I saw firsthand how people survived with no electricity and no cupboard total of food like we have here at my home in Georgia.

-I was able to go to the hospital to see the care being provided by just two doctors.
+I could go to the hospital to see the care provided by just two doctors.

-I later went to the Chiapas region of Mexico to do a story on coffee farmers.
-Due to roasters underpaying them for their coffee for years, many came to the states to work in our communities to support their families back home.
-Telling their story, we were helping them to return home and be prosperous by selling their coffee at fair prices because they were able to form a cooperative and, through a nonprofit’s help, buy a roaster that made them competitive.
-My purpose was to spread the story so more farmers could join the cooperative.
+I later went to the Chiapas region of Mexico to write a story about coffee farmers.
+Due to roasters underpaying them for their coffee for years, many came to the States to work in our communities to support their families back home.
+Telling their story, we were helping them return home and be prosperous by selling their coffee at fair prices because they could form a cooperative and, through a nonprofit’s help, buy a roaster that made them competitive.
+I aimed to spread the story so more farmers could join the cooperative.

-Claudio Cesar Aguirre is seen in front of the Chicken Coop that was created with the help of Honduras Outreach.
+Claudio Cesar Aguirre is in front of the Chicken Coop, which was created with Honduras Outreach’s help.
 He is president of their community economic development.
-He is thrilled because now that they have an egg farm, they can now think of adding a bakery.
+He is thrilled because now that they have an egg farm, they can think of adding a bakery.
 [NIKON D4, 14.0-24.0 mm f/2.8, Mode = Aperture Priority, ISO 160, 1/100, ƒ/8, (35mm = 14)]

 I was privileged to tell their supporters the success story of Honduras Outreach Inc. We put together a video that was played when the President of Honduras came to Atlanta to present them with an award for all they had done to help the Agalta Valley in Honduras.